Traveling to the UK With Your Dog: 2026 Entry Rules

 The Cotswolds

-The Cotswolds, a designated Area of Outstanding Natural Beauty in the heart of England, is one of the best destinations in the UK for dogs.
+The Cotswolds, a designated Area of Outstanding Natural Beauty, is one of the best destinations in the UK for dogs.
 Rolling hills, stone-walled fields, honey-colored villages, and an extensive public footpath network make it ideal.

 - Walking: England’s Right to Roam laws and extensive footpath network mean thousands of miles of walking trails.
-The Cotswold Way is a 102-mile national trail that runs from Chipping Campden to Bath.
+The Cotswold Way is a 102-mile national trail running from Chipping Campden to Bath.
 Dogs are welcome throughout.

-- Pubs: Cotswold pubs are legendary.
-Nearly all welcome dogs.
+- Pubs: Nearly all Cotswold pubs welcome dogs.
 Many have log fires, real ales, and Sunday roasts.

-- Villages: Bourton-on-the-Water, Stow-on-the-Wold, Bibury, and Broadway are all wonderful to explore on foot with a dog.
+- Villages: Bourton-on-the-Water, Stow-on-the-Wold, Bibury, and Broadway are excellent for exploring on foot with a dog.

 The Lake District